JoeyStanley/jekyll-for-designers/_drafts/idaho-montana-wyoming-and-utah-english-survey-results.md

 <br/>
 <i>mountain</i>
 <br/>
-(Catherine, female, 1978, Farmington, UT)
+(Catherine, White, female, 1978, Farmington, UT)
 </center>
 <br/>

 Based on people's comments, it seems like many Utahns are under the impression that *this* is how most North Americans say *mountain* most of the time.
-I don't know how else to say this… but that's simply not acurate.
+I don't know how else to say this… but that's simply not accurate!
 Yes, it is true that most people say *mountain* with a nice strong *t* sometimes, particularly when trying to speak clearly or if they're in a formal situation.
 But, most of the time, most North Americans say *mountain* as <span style="color:#7570b3;">moun'n</span>.
-Here's a chart show the distribution of variants across three states:
+Here's a chart show the distribution of variants across the four states I collected data from:

 <img width = "100%" src="/images/plots/phonic/mountain_by_state.jpg">
 <br/>

 The data shows that all three variants are used in all three states.
-However, you'll notice that the purple bars, representing <span style="color:#7570b3;">moun'n</span>, are the highest in Idaho and Wyoming.
-People from those two states typically pronounced *mountain* and similar words in the standard American English way, with a glottal stop and no vowel sound in the second syllable.
-You'll also hear <span style="color:#d95f02;">moun'in</span> in those two states, though not very often.
+However, you'll notice that Idaho, Montana, and Wyoming have similar-looking patterns.
+Pay attention in particular to the height of the purple bars, representing <span style="color:#7570b3;">moun'n</span>.
+People from those three states typically pronounced *mountain* and similar words in the standard American English way, with a glottal stop and no vowel sound in the second syllable.
+You'll also hear <span style="color:#d95f02;">moun'in</span> in those three states, though not very often.
 Research has shown that this variant is not limited to Utah and can be found across the United States, so this is to be expected.

 What strikes me though is that the hyperarticulated variant, <span style="color:#1b9e77;">mountain</span>, is the most common in Utah.
+Visually, it's the tallest bar in the plot above.
 It seems like the stigma associated with the glottal stop in the other two variants has gotten to people.
-In Idaho and Wyoming, you don't get this variant nearly as much; it seems like saying *mountain* with a nice clear *t* is a Utah thing.
+In Idaho, Montana, and Wyoming, you don't get this variant nearly as much; it seems like saying *mountain* with a nice clear *t* is a Utah thing.
 So, in a bit of irony, in an effort to avoid sounding like a Utahn (by saying <span style="color:#d95f02;">moun'in</span>), Utahns actually sound like Utahns (by overusing the hyperarticulated <span style="color:#1b9e77;">mountain</span>).
 Isn't that wild?

 ### Mountain in Idaho